-Regular blog posts of unique content also help to give your site traction in the search engines.
-WordPress makes it easy to create and manage your company blog, including setting up RSS feeds and email subscription services.
+Regular blog posts of unique content also help to give your site traction in search engines.
+WordPress makes creating and managing your company blog easy, including setting up RSS feeds and email subscription services.

-It also allows you to enable a comment feature, making it easy to connect with and grow your community even further.
+It also enables a comment feature, making it easy to connect with and grow your community even further.

 7. Plugins Improve Your Site's Functionality